-The film was run once through the camera, during which the frames, with about half the linear dimensions of the frames in 16 mm cinematography) would be laid down on one side of the film centerline.
-When this "pass" was done, the film (now on the takeup reel) was removed and replaced in its original "supply spool" position, other side up.
-It was then run through the camera again, the frames being laid down opposite those from the first pass.
+The film was run once through the camera, during which the frames, with about half the linear dimensions of the frames in 16 mm cinematography, would be laid down on one side of the film centerline.
+When this "pass" was done, the film (now on the takeup reel) was removed and replaced in its original "supply spool" position, other side up, with the original spool (now empty) in the "takeup" position.
+The film was then run through the camera again, the frames being laid down opposite those from the first pass.

 At the processing laboratory, the film was developed intact.
 Then the film was slit lengthwise, giving two lengths of actual 8 mm wide film.
 These were spliced end to end and returned to the user on a reel, ready for projection.